codi639/check_Grafana_password_hash/README.md

    - Obtain the `given_hash` and `salt` from the `user` table in the Grafana `.db` file.

 3. **Run the Script**:
-   - Ensure Python 3 is installed on your system.
+   - Ensure `python3` is installed on your system.
    - Save the script to a file, e.g., `verify_password.py`.
-   - Execute the script with `python verify_password.py`.
+   - Execute the script with `python3 verify_password.py`.

    ```bash
    $ python3 verify_password.py -p admin -g 59acf18b94d7eb0694c61e60ce44c110c7a683ac6a8f09580d626f90f4a242000746579358d77dd9e570e83fa24faa88a8a6 -s F3FAxVm33R